Configure CDN Distribution

 In the

-.
+Content Delivery Networkservice, clickManage>CDN Distributions.
 The CDN distribution configuration page opens. -

 Click

-for the distribution for which you want to purge content, and then clickPurge
+...for the distribution for which you want to purge content, and then clickPurge.

 Figure: Purge Content From Distribution